Davide64-dev/FEUP_FSI_CTF/LOGBOOK4.md

 In this task, we explore how environment variables are handled when a new program is executed through the system() function.
 Unlike execve(), which directly runs a command, system() invokes /bin/sh -c command, essentially launching a shell to execute the specified command.
 The implementation of system() relies on execl(), which in turn employs execve() while passing along the environment variables array.
 Consequently, when using system(), the environment variables of the calling process are inherited and passed to the new program executed by /bin/sh.

+Agter the compilation of the given code, we obtain this result.

 (print do output)